samhocevar/portable-file-dialogs/README.md

 A free C++11 file dialog library.

-  * works on Linux, Windows.
+  * works on Windows, Mac OS X, Linux.
   * single-header
   * synchronous *or* asynchronous (does not block the rest of your program!)